openglbook/openglbook.com/_includes/chapter-4-content.md

 #### Polygon Culling ####

 This next concept is very important from this chapter onwards.
-Whereas in previous chapters we didn’t care which way we constructed our vertices, with polygon culling, a method that reduces the amount of polygons to render, it becomes critical.
-For instance, if we didn’t specify polygon culling in this chapter, rendering also occurs on the insides of the cube, even though they are not visible.
+Whereas in previous chapters we didn't care which way we constructed our vertices, with polygon culling, a method that reduces the amount of polygons to render, it becomes critical.
+For instance, if we didn't specify polygon culling in this chapter, rendering also occurs on the insides of the cube, even though they are not visible.